yx-fan/agent-flow-framework/README.md

 ## ⭐ Support

-If you find MCP useful, please give it a **⭐️ star** — it helps others discover the project and keeps development active!
+If you find this framework useful, please give it a **⭐️ star** — it helps others discover the project and keeps development active!

 ---